kambains226/Reminders/README.md

 Add, list, delete, and complete tasks directly from the terminal.

-Colorful, clean CLI interface (using olorama).
+Colorful, clean CLI interface (using colorama).

 Firebase Firestore integration for cloud storage & sync.